-The seminar starts with an introductory meeting on Tue, 18th Oct.
-2022 The meeting is supposed to last for approx. 1-1,5h.
+The seminar starts with an introductory online meeting on (tba) in zoom.
+The meeting is supposed to last for approx. 1-1,5h.
+The link will be sent to the final list of participants at a later point in time.

-Ideas for experiments or field studies will be presented in blocked events in January 2023.
+Ideas for experiments or field studies will be presented in blocked events in January 2022.
 Each presentation should last for max.
 20 minutes.
 Full attendance in all meetings is required for successful participation in the seminar.
-Seminar papers of 8 - 10 pages, as well as one individual abstract with 75 to 100 words are to be handed in by the end of the semester.
+Seminar papers of 8 - 10 pages, as well as one individual abstract with 75 to 100 words (Bachelor), (Master: two abstracts, the second one with 15-200 words) are to be handed in by the end of the semester.